AadityaUoHyd/my-reddit-demo/README.md

 # my-reddit-demo

 - Reddit is a famous social networking site.
 Here I'm trying to mock few basic functions of it for building a demo purpose.
-For example, login with registering, login with username & password with email verification, creating communities, posting stuff, commenting & voting on post, etc.
+For example, login with registering, login with username & password with email verification, creating communities, posting stuff, commenting and voting on post, etc.

 - Reddit demo built using Spring Boot, Spring Security with JPA Authentication, Spring Data JPA with MySQL, Spring MVC.
 The frontend is built using Angular where as backend by spring boot.